 The Fang Regalia in Air Gear, a set of A-T wheels can be seen this way as it deprives the user the ability to jump.
 Instead, it allows the user to release Razor Windfrom their A-Ts.

-Double subverted in Magical Girl Lyrical Nanoha StrikerS.
-First with Nanoha's training on the forwards, she aims the training to sharpening each member on their own unique abilities to the edge but avoided the "crippling" part by also reinforcing their teamwork tactics in order to cover each other's weaknesses.
-Then, by revealing that the "overspecialization" part of the training only covers phase 1-2, once they dominated their main abilities Nanoha proceeds to balance them by giving them experience and alt-modes for their devices that allow them to face battle conditions outside of their main area of expertise by themselves.
+Nanoha's training of the forwards doubly subverts this.
+First Nanoha aims the training to sharpen each member on their own unique abilities to the edge, but avoided the "crippling" part by also reinforcing their teamwork tactics in order to cover each other's weaknesses.
+Then, she reveals that the "overspecialization" part of the training only covers phase 1-2, and once they dominated their main abilities Nanoha proceeds to balance them by giving them experience and alt-modes for their devices that allow them to face battle conditions outside of their main area of expertise by themselves.

 Hayate, meanwhile, plays this trope straight.
 She's the resident nuke-girl of the TSAB, evidenced by the fact that they send out evacuation warnings whenever she takes to the battlefield.
 The only problem with this is that she cannot use any spell other than nuke level ones and she needs assistance to aim said spells.
 She even admits that Caro would beat her in singles combat even without said girl's dragons because she was trained by Nanoha.